stevenpetryk/mafs/.api-report/mafs.api.md

 // src/display/Line.tsx:6:18 - (ae-forgotten-export) The symbol "PointSlope" needs to be exported by the entry point index.d.ts
 // src/display/Line.tsx:6:18 - (ae-forgotten-export) The symbol "ThroughPoints" needs to be exported by the entry point index.d.ts
 // src/display/Line.tsx:6:18 - (ae-forgotten-export) The symbol "Segment" needs to be exported by the entry point index.d.ts
-// src/display/Plot.tsx:5:18 - (ae-forgotten-export) The symbol "OfX" needs to be exported by the entry point index.d.ts
+// src/display/Plot.tsx:6:18 - (ae-forgotten-export) The symbol "OfX" needs to be exported by the entry point index.d.ts
-// src/display/Plot.tsx:5:18 - (ae-forgotten-export) The symbol "OfY" needs to be exported by the entry point index.d.ts
+// src/display/Plot.tsx:6:18 - (ae-forgotten-export) The symbol "OfY" needs to be exported by the entry point index.d.ts
-// src/display/Plot.tsx:5:18 - (ae-forgotten-export) The symbol "Parametric" needs to be exported by the entry point index.d.ts
+// src/display/Plot.tsx:6:18 - (ae-forgotten-export) The symbol "Parametric" needs to be exported by the entry point index.d.ts
-// src/display/Plot.tsx:5:18 - (ae-forgotten-export) The symbol "VectorField" needs to be exported by the entry point index.d.ts
+// src/display/Plot.tsx:6:18 - (ae-forgotten-export) The symbol "VectorField" needs to be exported by the entry point index.d.ts
+// src/display/Plot.tsx:6:18 - (ae-forgotten-export) The symbol "Inequality" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)